Why run a tenant check?

 We recommend you do a proper tenant screening as some insurance companies need you to present a proof of vetting all adults in the property when submitting damage claims.

 One of the most important steps of any tenant screening process is credit checking.
-A credit report can give you a good idea of whether or not your tenant will pay their rent on time or not.

 1. Ask for photo ID/ consent from tenant (normally included in per-tenancy application)